PataphysicalSociety/soupault.app/site/reference-manual.md

 The `footnote_selector` option can be a list, in that case all elements matching any of those selectors will be considered footnotes.

 By default, the number in front of a footnote is a hyperlink back to the original location.
-You can disable it and make footnotes one way links with `back_links = false`.
+You can disable it and make footnotes one-way links with `back_links = false`.

 You can create a custom “namespace” for footnotes and reference links using `link_id_prepend` and `back_link_id_append` options.
 This makes it easier to use custom styling for those elements.